Filter

 Namibia

 With a population of 3.1 million people, Namibia is one of the most sparsely populated countries in the world.
 It is geographically large country with a land mass of 823,290km2, a 1,500km-long coastline on the South Atlantic.
+It has a GDP US15.1bn which is expected to grow by 2.7 percent in 2026 and inflation is at 3.9%.
 It shares borders with Angola, Botswana, South Africa and Zambia.
 Namibia is rich in mineral resources, including diamonds and uranium.
+Its currency is the Namibian Dollar which is pegged to the South African Rand.

 Namibia is a politically stable southern African country on the Atlantic coast that is largely desert.
-The official language is English, and some other languages spoken are Ovambo, Nama, Afrikaans, Otjiherero and Kavango
+The official language is English, and some other languages spoken are Ovambo, Nama, Afrikaans, Otjiherero and Kavango.

 Namibia is considered one of the safer countries in Africa for tourists, with well-maintained roads and infrastructure.
 Overall, Namibia offers a unique blend of natural beauty, wildlife, and cultural experiences that make it a compelling destination for travellers seeking adventure and exploration.